 Sake tasting ¥500

-Hakkai meaning eight seas, referring to eight clear springwater ponds at the foot of Mount Fuji that Oshino Hakkai is famous for.
-It is located between Kawaguchiko Lake and Yamanakako Lake, on the bottom of the former 6th lake of the area.
+Hakkai means eight seas, referring to eight clear spring water ponds at the foot of Mount Fuji that Oshino Hakkai is famous for.
+It is located between Kwaguchiko and Yamanakako, on the bottom of the former 6th lake of the area.
 The water from the ponds is of very good quality, containing some of the nation’s best spring water!
 You can even drink water from one of the pools.

 Most of the pools are filled by melted snow that has run down from Mount Fuji and some are inhabited by koi fishes.
-Around the pond, there are many traditional Japanese houses and a museum that is also worth to visit!
-Oshino Hakkai is also a popular destination for cherry blossom viewing, and usually the best viewing time takes from early to mid April.
+Around the pond, there are many traditional Japanese houses and a museum that is also worth visiting!
+Oshino Hakkai is also a popular destination for cherry blossom viewing, and usually, the best viewing time takes from early to mid-April.

-If you are interested in a tour around Kawaguchiko area, please contact us!
+If you are interested in a tour around the Kawaguchiko area, please contact us!

 Many of the accommodations in the area offer bicycles for rent, sometimes it is even included in the price.
-The area around Kawaguchi lake is great to discover by bike.
-A suggested itinerary below.
+The area around Lake Kawaguchi is great to discover by bike.
+A suggested itinerary is below.

 Duration: Approx. 7 hours